With Treatment

 Services provided:

-Community Counseling Services is an inpatient rehabilitation center in Madison, South Dakota that is situated in the 57042 zip code.
-Community Counseling Services Accepts Federal funding.
-It includes IOT, outpatient treatment and regular outpatient treatment.
+Community Counseling Services is a residential rehab facility in Madison, SD that is situated in the 57042 zip code.
+Community Counseling Services Accepts Medicaid.
+It offers regular outpatient treatment, outpatient rehab and intensive outpatient treatment services.

 Address: 914 NE 3rd Street, Madison, SD 57042 in Lake County